Study Needs Assessment

 - one-to-one tuition for dyslexia

-If you have requested to see a draft of your report, we will await your comments.
-If we do not hear from you within five working days we will finalise the report and issue it to the funding body.
-Unless you indicate otherwise we will also send a copy of the report to the disability officer at your university.
+If you have requested to see a draft of your report, we will email you the draft and await your comments.
+If we do not hear from you within five working days, we will finalise the report and issue it to the funding body.
+If you have consented, we will also send a copy of the report to the disability officer at your university.

-Your funding body will consider our report and make their award accordingly.
-If they decline funding of any recommendations, they will contact us for further information or to get new equipment quotes.
+When we have a final version or your report we will send it to your funding body, which will consider our recommendations and make their award accordingly.
+If they decline funding of any recommendations, they may contact us for further information or ask us to submit new equipment quotes.